azagniotov/solr-lucene-analyzer-sudachi/README.md

 #### Integration tests

-The meaning of `integration` is that the test sources extend from `org.apache.lucene.analysis.BaseTokenStreamTestCase` in order to spin-up the Lucene ecosystem.
+The meaning of `integration` is that the test sources extend from Lucene's `BaseTokenStreamTestCase` in order to spin-up the Lucene ecosystem.

 To run integration tests, run the following command: